 Education is not self-evident for everyone

 Today we visited the Asia Center Foundation, which is located in Phuket.
-We met about 40 children who live and get educated there.
-We also got to know some lovely volunteers who care and look after the kids.
-They are giving one hundred percent every day to make the children smile and be happy.
+We met about 40 children who lived and got educated there.
+We also met some wonderful volunteers who care for and watch over the children.
+They give one hundred percent daily to make the children smile and be happy.

 When we arrived, one of the volunteers told us about their motivation, how the institution got started and for what reasons the kids are here.
 For struggling families in Thailand, sending their children to school is a luxury they cannot afford.
 Many children don’t even receive preschool education.
 Others drop out at a very young age to start working.
 The Asia Center Foundation offers different programs to children from 4 to 18 years old.
 From preschool centers and scholarships to sports programs, Asia Center Foundation creates education and development opportunities for more than 250 children every year.